karuppusamy-d/meet-attendance/README.md

 # Meet Attendance

-This Extension is used to take attendance during online classes / Meetings.
+It is a chrome/edge extension that logs attendance during online classes/meetings in Google Meet.
+It monitors all participants between the set interval and outputs data as an HTML file.

 ### Features